-- B. Agencies shall use the American Society of Addiction Medicine Patient Placement Criteria (ASAM PPC-2R, 2001 edition) as a guide for assessing and placing individuals in the appropriate level of care.
+- A. Agencies shall use the American Society of Addiction Medicine patient placement criteria (the ASAM criteria, American Society of Addiction Medicine, Third Edition, 2013) as a guide for assessing and placing individuals in the appropriate level of care.
 No amendments or later editions are incorporated.
-A copy is available for inspection at the Colorado Department of Human Services, Office of Behavioral Health, Director of Community Programs, 3824 W. Princeton Circle, Denver, CO 80236; or any state publications depository library. - C. All levels of care shall give special consideration to the individuals' identified medical and psychiatric needs in planning treatment. - D. Level I education groups shall not regularly exceed twenty (20) people. - E. Therapeutic groups and level II therapeutic education groups shall not regularly exceed twelve (12) people. - F. Outpatient licensed sites shall make emergency services accessible during non-business hours to individuals receiving services by providing pager or emergency room contact information on voice mail or through voice messaging services, twenty-four (24)hours per day, seven (7) days per week.
-Residential sites shall provide for emergency medical services available to clients twenty four (24) hours per day, seven (7) days per week. - G. Different levels of care shall offer a range of treatment approaches and support services based on individual readiness to change and focus on identified substance use disorder education and treatment needs.
-Treatment approaches and support services may include: - 1.
-Group and individual therapy and education; - 2.
-Relapse prevention; - Building support systems; - Developing coping skills; - Education on substance use disorders; - 6.
-Vocational counseling: - 7.
-Life skills training; - 8.
-Self-help groups; - 9.
-Milieu therapy. - H. Sliding fee scales shall be applied equally to all prospective persons seeking services. - I. Agencies shall be responsible for monitoring and routinely reporting to referring courts and the criminal justice system the individual's progress within treatment, including any ancillary services.
+A copy is available for inspection during regular business hours at the Colorado Department of Human Services, Office of Behavioral Health, Director of Community Programs, 3824 W. Princeton Circle, Denver, CO 80236; or any state publications depository library.

+- B. All levels of care shall give special consideration to the individuals' identified medical and psychiatric needs in planning treatment.

+- C. Different levels of care shall offer a range of treatment approaches and support services based on individual readiness to change and focus on identified substance use disorder education and treatment needs.
+Treatment approaches and support services may include:

+- 1. Group and individual therapy and education;

+- 2. Relapse prevention;

+- Building support systems;

+- 4. Developing coping skills;

+- Education on substance use disorders;

+- 6. Vocational counseling;

+- 7. Life skills training;

+- 8. Self-help groups; and,

+- 9. Milieu therapy.